gevent/gevent/docs/install.rst

 Supported Platforms
 ===================

-This version of gevent runs on Python 2.7.9 and up, and many versions of Python 3 (for exact details, see the classifiers on the PyPI page or in ``setup.py``). gevent requires the `greenlet <https://greenlet.readthedocs.io>`_ library and will install the `cffi`_ library by default on Windows.
+This version of gevent runs on Python 3.8 and up, (for exact details of tested versions, see the classifiers on the PyPI page or in ``setup.py``). gevent requires the `greenlet
+<https://greenlet.readthedocs.io>`_ library and will install the
+`cffi`_ library by default on Windows.
 The cffi library will become the default on all platforms in a future release of gevent.

-This version of gevent also runs on PyPy 7.3.7 (7.3.6 for PyPy2) or above.
+This version of gevent is also tested on on PyPy 3.10 (7.3.12); it should run on PyPy 3.9 and above.
 On PyPy, there are no external dependencies.

 gevent is tested on Windows, macOS, and Linux, and should run on most other Unix-like operating systems (e.g., FreeBSD, Solaris, etc.)